-This course is delivered fully online, own pace and can be started anytime.
+This course is delivered fully online and can be started anytime.

 QQI Level 6 ECCE Major Award